6 steps to secure your family’s financial future

 However, child benefit serves one other important function.
 If your child is under 12 and one of you isn’t working or doesn’t earn enough to pay National Insurance, claiming child benefit will ensure that your NI credits remain up to date so that you receive the full state pension.

-Ensure that you register for child benefit (and that it’s the parent who would otherwise have gaps in their record that registers) even if you don’t receive it.
-Visit the government website for more information.
+Ensure that you register for child benefit (and that it’s the parent who would otherwise have gaps in their National Insurance record that registers) even if you don’t receive it.
+Visit the government website for more information about child benefit.

 5. A Junior ISA